Enrique Chagoya

 Lives in San Francisco

-Enrique Chagoya’s latest print is “LIFE AT THE BORDER OF LANGUAGE”.
+Enrique Chagoya’s latest print is “APPARITION AT THE BORDER OF LANGUAGE”.
 The artist describes this work as follows:

 In 2000, Chagoya became a citizen of the United States.
 He is currently Associate Professor of Art at Stanford University where he received the Dean’s Award in the Humanities in 1998.
 In 2013, ARTIUM, Basque Centre-Museum of Contemporary Art presented the exhibition Cannibal Palimpsest, Chagoya’s first exhibition in a European museum.